BioJulia/BioSequences.jl/docs/src/sequence_search.md

 true
 ```

-By default `ExactSearchQuery` uses `isequal` as the function to compare symbols.
+By default, `ExactSearchQuery` uses the `isequal` function to compare symbols.
-However in biology, sometimes we want to be a little bit flexible, and perhaps
+However, in biology, sometimes we want a more flexible comparison to find subsequences of _compatible_ symbols.
-find subsequences where the symbols are _compatible_ with each other.
-To do this,
-we can specify the `iscompatible` function in the constructor of `ExactSearchQuery`.
+To do this, we can specify the `iscompatible` function in the constructor of `ExactSearchQuery`.

 ```jldoctest
 julia> findfirst(ExactSearchQuery(dna"CGT", iscompatible), dna"ACNT")  # 'N' matches 'G'